The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 implementation("io.quarkus:quarkus-grpc")

 By default, the quarkus-grpc extension relies on the reactive programming model.
 In this guide we will follow a reactive approach.
-Under the dependencies section of your pom.xml file, make sure you have the RESTEasy Reactive dependency:
+Under the dependencies section of your pom.xml file, make sure you have the Quarkus REST (formerly RESTEasy Reactive) dependency:

 pom.xml